 Over the course of the next few months, you’ll bring yourself one step closer to the life and job of your dreams.
 Another great challenge you could set yourself is to set aside time for personal reflection, whether that’s journaling, reading the Bible, or meditating.
 If you haven’t yet understood your strengths and weaknesses, as we discussed above, this is a good way to find greater clarity surrounding this subject.
 As God said in Isaiah 41:10, “Fear not, for I am with you; be not dismayed, for I am your God; I will strengthen you, I will help you, I will uphold you with my righteous right hand.”
 It’s important to know that we all have weaknesses in our lives, but by following God, we can avoid temptation and focus on our strengths and purpose in life.

-Finding and fulfilling your purpose won’t happen overnight, as I found when setting up my Christian clothing company, Used By God.
+Finding and fulfilling your purpose won’t happen overnight, as I found when setting up my Christian clothing brand, Used By God, that specializes in Christian t shirts, hoodies, unique Christian shirts, and Christian jewelry.
 Through many years of dedication and hard work, and a trip down the wrong path for me, I was able to find my way.
 The COVID-19 pandemic has showcased how important it is to be living a purpose-driven life and has made so many of us reassess how we are spending our days.
 By following the steps listed above, I hope you are able to move one step closer to understanding how God’s favor can help you fulfill your purpose.